 Ganguly.
 Dravid.
 Laxman.
 Sehwag.
 Harbhajan.
 Sachin.
 Zaheer.
 Yuvraj.
 And now M. S. Dhoni.
 For the kids who grew up in 90s watching the Indian cricket team getting battered all around the world and Sachin being the lone warrior, these players are the ones who turned around the fortunes of the team.
 M. S. Dhoni is the last one to retire and this is basically the end of an era.

 Long ago, the legendary Sunil Gavaskar had said this about Dhoni’s retirement plans - "If tomorrow he has to say goodbye to all the trappings of fame, Dhoni will calmly get on his motorbike and go away.
 He is that rarity who treats both those impostors - wins and losses - in the same way.
 He simply plays the game".
 And this is exactly what has happened on 15th August 2020.

-In his farewell message, Rohit Sharma (who also happens to be the brand ambassador of IIFL Finance), mentioned how Dhoni was “a master in knowing how to build a team”.
+In his farewell message, current Indian cricket team captain mentioned how Dhoni was “a master in knowing how to build a team”.

 It is but natural to look back at Dhoni’s career, a small town boy, and wonder about all his qualities that made him a respected cricketer, a very successful captain, and a superstar that he is.